Blog

 Healthcare

-SGP.32 ensures the seamless connectivity provider swap, if needed, for instant feedback and timely intervention.
+SGP.32 ensures the seamless connectivity, if needed, for instant feedback and timely intervention.
 Provides real-time data, enabling timely interventions and improved patient outcomes, alleviating the strain on healthcare practitioners and facilities.

-Multiple surveys of IoT professionals or connected device manufacturers over the last few years have repeated the finding that the biggest obstacle to wider IoT eSIM adoption is concern about security.
+Leading up to the widespread apportion of SGP.32, multiple surveys of IoT professionals and OEMs corroborated that the biggest obstacle to wider IoT eSIM adoption were concerns about security.

-As IoT networks have grown in scale and sophistication, this concern has grown, since every device connected to an IoT network represents a possible cyberattack entry point.
+As IoT networks grew in scale and sophistication, this did the concerns, since every device connected to an IoT network represents a possible cyberattack entry point.

 The best IoT devices are often very good at their job by being very simple, which doesn’t leave a lot of spare processing power and memory for running sophisticated security or anti-intrusion features like firewalls or encryption.

-With greater capacity for RSP and profile management, manufacturers have more reasons than ever to use eSIM technology, which mitigates many of the risks inherent to physical SIM cards.
+With greater capacity for RSP and profile management, manufacturers have more reasons than ever to leverage eSIM tech, which mitigates the risks inherent to physical SIM cards.

-SGP.32 security features include cryptographic authentication processes to ensure only genuinely authorized users can manage device profiles.
+SGP.32 include cryptographic authentication processes to ensure only genuinely authorized users, via the eIM, can manage device profiles.

-This establishes a secure link between the eSIM IoT Remote Manager and the eUICC within the IoT device, effectively preventing unauthorized access, even if someone attempts to physically interfere.
+This establishes a secure link between the eSIM IoT Remote Manager and the eUICC within the IoT device itself, effectively preventing unauthorized access even if someone physically gets hold of the hardware.

-SGP.32’s advanced features will require significant strategy review, testing, integration, and compliance by manufacturers and operators before it can be usefully deployed.
+SGP.32’s advanced features have required significant strategy review, testing, integration, and compliance by manufacturers and operators before they were usefully deployed, a payoff that’s now being seen across the markets.

-While the full potential of its features will continue to be demonstrated over time, 1GLOBAL's cutting-edge IoT eSIM solutions already leverage many of these advancements.
+As SGP.32 continues to accelerate IoT eSIM tech, deliver enhanced flexibility, scalability, and energy efficiency for deployments worldwide, the full potential of its features will continue to be demonstrated over time.
+1GLOBAL's cutting-edge IoT eSIM solutions fully leverage all these advancements.

 Your business can immediately gain all the benefits of dynamic network switching, regulatory compliance, and uninterrupted connectivity.